StyleShit/Quantum-Hackbar-Chrome/README.md

 * Check the box near `Developer mode`
 * Click `Load unpacked extension`
 * Enjoy, you have Quantum Hackbar installed in your browser!
 Click F12 to open it.

+**NOTE:** I've done only few basic tests.
+It may not work as expected.
+Please let me know about any issues.